Hipsters have officially taken over the modern world.

 1. La Bicicleta Plaza San Ildefonso, 9

-Inside La Bicicleta, there are bicycles hanging all up in this place with cozy armchairs, couches and plenty of tables to study.
+Inside La Bicicleta, there are bicycles hanging all up in this place with cozy armchairs, couches and plenty of tables to read.
 The espresso drinks are top quality, arguably the best I’ve tasted in the city thus far, not to mention the beautiful, edgy lady baristas are really nice.
 They also serve deliciously fresh sandwiches and salads and there’s a great selection of cocktails and imported liquor, if you’re into that.
-On Sundays this place is teeming with Spaniards having copas and international students getting their study on.
+On Sundays this place is teeming with hipsters having copas and international students getting their study on.
 Definitely my go-to spot for whenever I need to immerse myself in work and good vibes.

 2. Gorila Calle Corredera Baja de San Pablo, 47

-Gorila is also a great spot that is a chill café by day which turns into a hip, bumpin’ bar at night—I watched this transition once while studying on a Sunday night, until really loud bluegrass started playing and people with gin and tonics in hand got rowdy.
+Gorila is also a great spot that is a chill café by day which turns into a hip, bumpin’ bar at night—I watched this transition once while studying on a Sunday night, until really loud bluegrass started playing and hipsters with gin and tonics in hand got rowdy.
 But the feel of this place is warm and inviting and there’s a really cute tattooed, beardy guy with glasses and a septum piercing that works here.
 There’s not as much food served, just snacks, but there’s a good selection of beer– don’t forget about happy hour!